SuzuSuzu-HaruHaru/league-standings/README.md

 | 3        | Republic of Ireland | 1 | 1 | 1 | 2  | 4  | -2  | **4**  |
 | 4        | Sweden     | 0   | 1     | 2    | 1  | 3  | -2  | **1**  |

-Normally one would expect to see Belgium come out on top, as the list of tiebreakers used at the European Championship runs through goal difference (Italy 2, Begium 2), then goals scored (Italy 3, Belgium 4): however, since UEFA uses the head-to-head score first, the criteria are reapplied from the beginning (points) only to the matches between the teams concerned—which in this case was just one match, that Italy had won 2-0 in the very first matchday of the group stage.
+Normally one would expect to see Belgium come out on top, as the list of tiebreakers used at the European Championship runs through goal difference (Italy 2, Begium 2), then goals scored (Italy 3, Belgium 4): however, since UEFA uses the head-to-head score first, the criteria are to be applied only to the matches between the teams concerned in the tie—which in this case was just one match, that Italy had won 2-0 in the very first matchday of the group stage.

 #### span